2023-10-13: Edited based on feedback, but preserves the same content.

 This is a little disappointing, but also predictable: the more successful your language, the more people will use your language for things it wasn’t intended for.

 I won’t be using Rust for any of my own personal projects for the above stated reasons.
-But it was used at my job, so I’m sort of forced to have an opinion about it.
+But it was used at my job at the time of writing, so I felt the need to express myself about it.

 But I wouldn’t mind using it as a replacement for single-threaded C if I just use the standard library, that might be fun, although I don’t do any embedded work, so I wouldn’t hold my breath.

 Having done my fair share of C code, there’s nothing new here for me.↩︎